 Action may be filed in small claims court for the return of a deposit or other monetary disputes between landlords and tenants as long the amount of relief doesn’t exceed $6,000.

 Indiana state law does not cover late fees.
 The lease agreement must mention late fees in order for them to be enforceable.

 At least a 30 day written notice must be given to increase rent or change another term of a month-to-month term.
 Longer term lease agreements must make mention of an increase or none can be legally enforced.

 Termination and Eviction

-An immediate notice to quit and vacate or face eviction may be served on a tenant who holds over at the end of a lease or on those tenant without a lease that is committing waste (damaging the property).
+An immediate notice to quit and vacate or face eviction may be served on a tenant who holds over at the end of a lease or on those tenants without a lease that are committing waste (damaging the property).
 Unconditional quit notices may also be used for general lease violations.

 Access to Property

 The law simply states that “reasonable” notice must be given to the tenant in order to access the property to inspect, improve, repair or show the property.

 The court may issue a temporary restraining order that grants temporary possession of property to either abuser or victim.